Noha El-Ghobashy

 As a member of the External Advisory Board of Columbia’s Department of Mechanical Engineering, Jeff provides his insights about the broad needs of the tech start-up industry.
 “Early-stage, small companies are looking for generalists who possess fluidity and the skill set to serve many roles,” he says.
 “In addition to technical know-how, these companies are looking for people with management, brand development, marketing and communication skills.”

 Thinking back on his undergraduate days at Columbia, Jeff recalls the wide range of opportunities for immersion in hands-on projects.
-“I practically lived in the mechanical engineering lab spending most of my time working on various projects,” he says.
+“I practically lived in the mechanical engineering lab spending most of my time working on various projects, some authorized, some not” he says.
 “It was a singular experience, and I want to give back to Columbia by bringing more of these hands-on learning opportunities to the students at Columbia.”

 Jeff holds a B.S. degree in Mechanical Engineering from Columbia University, where he was Salutatorian and a Wendell Medal recipient.